 Heat rash, also known as prickly heat or miliaria, occurs when sweat gets trapped beneath your skin.
 This can cause an itchy, tingly rash to develop, usually resembling blisters or pimples.
-Heat rash usually affects babies and infant, but it can develop in anyone.
+Heat rash usually affects babies and infants, but it can develop in anyone.
 You’re most likely to develop it on the sweaty areas of your body that are prone to chafing (behind the elbows and knees, back of the neck, in the groin area, under the breasts).

 Here are Ten Tips to Prevent and Treat Heat Rash